 What is Tell Us?

-Tell Us is an email support resource created to encourage members of the game to raise concerns or share negative experiences relating to incidents of discrimination at clubs or schools.
+Tell Us is an email support resource created to encourage members of the game to raise concerns or share negative experiences relating to incidents of discrimination at clubs, schools or professional playing environments.

-This includes, but is not limited to, racism, homophobia, misogyny, sexism or transphobia.
+This includes, but is not limited to, racism, homophobia, misogyny, sexism, sexual assault or transphobia.